HashemShepard/ReplicationGraphBlueprint/README.md

 the master branch is for UE5.0 there is a branch for 4.26-4.27

+The rep graph BP has to be set to explicitly cook or it doesn't cook for dedicated servers. in additional asset directory to cook

 This is an extension of ReplicationGraph plugin introduced in UE 4.20.
 It contains a few blueprint library functions that controls replication graph.